yowainwright/codependence/README.md

 - **Code:**
   - add better spying/mocking (in progress)
+  - add init cmd to cli
+  - add utils functions to be executed with the cli cmd (monorepo, cadence, all deps)
 - **Demo Repos**
   - **monorepo:** present how **codependence** can work to support monorepo updates (in progress)
   - **cadence:** present how cadence can be implemented with **codependence**